 This step might seem inconvenient, but it can make or break your garden.
 As soon as you decide where you’re going to start your garden, you’ll want to have your soil tested.
 Why?
 Different plants need different pH balances in their soil, and providing your plants with the good soil will give them the best chance at growing optimally.
 Simply take a sample of your soil to your local Home Depot, Lowe’s, or local nursery, and they’ll be able to tell you how acidic or alkaline your soil is.

 Once you get the results, you’ll be able to determine what you should plant, based on which plants do best in the type of soil you have.
 Or, you can ask them how what you can do to improve your soil.

 4. Purchase the Right Gardening Supplies

-When you start your garden, you’ll want to have the right basic tools.
-You’ll need some garden gloves to protect your hands, handle shovel, a trowel, fork, spade, pruning shears, and a garden hose.
+When you start your garden, you’ll want to have the basic tools.
+You’ll need some garden gloves to protect your hands, a handle shovel, a trowel, fork, spade, pruning shears, and a garden hose.

 5. Buy High-Quality Seeds or Plants

 This step is essential.
 If you don’t purchase high-quality seeds, you’re going to have a tough time producing plants from your garden.
 Check out your local garden nursery for high-quality seeds and plants.
 You can also get organic seeds online from reputable sites like Seedsnow.com and GrowJourney.com.